How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Divorce certificate;

-• Papers on the birth of children, certified by a notary;
+• Papers about the birth of children, certified by a notary;

-More information about the claim can be found at the link.
+Additional information about the statement of claim can be found here.

 Claims and disputes

-After filing the application, preparations are made for the consideration of the case, evidence is collected.
+After submitting the application, preparations for the consideration of the case take place and evidence is collected.

-The procedure for a case in court usually occurs in the following order:
+The procedure for considering a case in court usually occurs in the following order:

 1. Determination of the total cost of the claim, preparation, collection of evidence;

-2. Division of property on the principle of equal shares;
+2. Division of property according to the principle of equal shares;

-3. Clarification of the circumstances, if necessary, allocation of unequal shares;
+3. Clarification of the circumstances, if necessary, the allocation of unequal shares;

 4. The court's decision.

-The basis for resolving substantive legal issues in court in resolving disputes is the Family Code (SC) of the Russian Federation.
+The basis for resolving substantive legal issues in court when resolving disputes is the Family Code (FC) of the Russian Federation.

-For family matters not regulated by the UK, civil law applies.
-Resolution of the Supreme Court of Russia No. 15 dated November 5, 1998 clarifies certain rules for the division of property of the Family Code.
+Civil law applies to family issues not regulated by the UK.
+Resolution of the Supreme Court of Russia No. 15 of November 5, 1998 clarifies some of the rules for the division of property of the Family Code.

-In order for property disputes to be resolved fairly, all points must be foreseen.
-A lawyer will help defend the rights of a wife or husband in court.
+In order for property disputes to be resolved fairly, all aspects must be taken into account.
+A lawyer will help you defend the rights of your wife or husband in court.

 What property is divided

-Not all property acquired by a married couple in marriage will be divided after marriage into equal parts between them.
+Not all property acquired by a couple during marriage will be divided equally between them after marriage.
 The law divides property into:

 • Personal, not subject to division after;

-• Jointly acquired - it is divided among the divorced.
+• Jointly acquired property is divided among the divorced.

-The division does not depend on to whom the jointly acquired property is registered, and who earned more, the main fact for the division of property is that it was acquired in marriage.
+The division does not depend on to whom the jointly acquired property is registered and who earned more; the main fact for the division of property is that it was acquired during marriage.

 According to Art.
-39 UK joint property is divided in half between the divorced.
-Judicial practice shows that in most situations, the court decides on the allocation of equal shares to each spouse.
-Even if someone in a married couple did not earn for a good reason (cared for children, took care of the household), he will receive his half of the property.
-The division of property registered in the name of one spouse also takes place on the principle of equality of shares.
+39 of the Family Code, joint property is divided in half between divorcees.
+Judicial practice shows that in most situations the court makes a decision to allocate equal shares to each spouse.
+Even if someone in a married couple did not earn money for a good reason (caring for children, taking care of the household), he will receive his half of the property.
+The division of property registered in the name of one spouse also occurs on the principle of equality of shares.

-But there are exceptions in civil cases: under certain circumstances, it is possible to increase the share of one of the parties.
+But there are exceptions in civil cases: under certain circumstances, the share of one of the parties can be increased.

 The reasons for the increase in the share may be: